munificent/finch/doc/markdown/objects.markdown

       count { _count }
     ]

 Here, the `increment` and `count` methods both use a `_count` field.
-You can think of fields as being a variable scope that encloses all methods and that they share.
+Fields are like variables that are in scope within all methods of an object.
 Within a method, you can create a field simply by assigning it.

 Fields are *not* visible outside of the object's methods.
 Unlike JavaScript and Self, they aren't just slots.
 So with the above example, you couldn't do this:

     :::finch
-    counter _count // Nope.
+    counter _count // nope

 That's why `greeter` defines a `count` method to explicitly expose that.
 The idea here is that objects should encapsulate their internal state and only expose an interface to that that they control.